amplitude/ai-product-hackathon/challenge-sponsors/lancedb/README.md

 For this hackathon, LanceDB is presenting a challenge that involves its cutting-edge database solutions.
 This is a unique opportunity to dive into the fascinating world of high-performance databases while honing your AI and machine learning skills.

+## Challenge

+LanceDB is awarding a $5,000 prize for the project that best uses AI in combination with LanceDB.

 ## Resources
 **1. LanceDB Website:** Check out the LanceDB website [here](https://lancedb.com/).
 It provides a comprehensive overview of their database technology, explaining how it works and its advantages.
 It's a great starting point to familiarize yourself with the LanceDB platform.